tantaman/presentations/basics-of-incremental-computation/index.md

 ---

-# As the state in the database changes, views should automatically update without us doing anything.
+# As the state in the database changes, views should automatically update.

 re-running every query on state change is too expensive.